 Aqua denotes our Classic lines.
 These are our most popular surfaces, made with light-to-medium-weight materials, slightly thicker stretcher bars and are available in the widest range of sizes.
 These canvases work well for decorative, craft, school and as a value-priced option for fine art work.
 Orange denotes our Heavy lines.
 As the name implies, these are made with heavy weight canvas and our thickest stretcher bars.
 These canvases are designed to last.
-Add link to "Which canvas is right for you?"
+"Which canvas is right for you?"

 The two most common reasons canvases are re-stretched are:

 - To prevent damage in shipping: Stretched canvas, especially large sizes, can be very expensive to ship and is quite fragile in transit.
 For these reasons, galleries and artists will sometimes remove the canvas from the frame, roll it up and ship it; re-stretching the canvas when it reaches its destination.